How many emails do you get in a day?

-So, what’s a well intentioned wholesaler to do when trying to reach a financial advisor via email, especially knowing that email marketing is a fantastic was to increase your PVP – Peerless Value Proposition™?
+So, what’s a well intentioned wholesaler to do when trying to reach a financial advisor via email, especially knowing that email marketing is a fantastic way to profit from your PVP – Peerless Value Proposition®?

 How do you rise up out of the inbox sea of email sameness?

-Follow these rules that we use for my Sunday Night Email series (which you can sign up for in the side bar ——> )
+Follow these rules that we’ve used for over a decade for our Sunday Night Emails (which you can sign up for in the side bar ——> )

 #1: Create an irresistible subject line.

-If you are on the Sunday Night Email list you are familiar with some of our titles:
+If you are subscribed to The Sunday Night Email list you are familiar with some of our titles:

 - Ones Is Better Than Nones